-- We involved our climate change and sustainability services specialists to assess the objectivity, qualifications and competence of the Group's external experts whose work formed the basis of the Group's cost estimate - Tested the reasonableness of the timing of the rehabilitation cashflows and the resultant inflation and discount rate assumptions used in the Group's cost estimates, having regard to available economic data on future inflation and discount rates - Evaluated the adequacy of the Group's disclosures relating to rehabilitation obligations and considered the treatment applied to changes in the rehabilitation and restoration provision.
+- Involved our climate change and sustainability services specialists to assess the objectivity, qualifications and competence of the Group's external experts whose work formed the basis of the Group's cost estimate. - Tested the reasonableness of the timing of the rehabilitation cashflows and the resultant inflation and discount rate assumptions used in the Group's provision estimates, having regard to available economic data on future inflation and discount rates. - Evaluated the adequacy of the Group's disclosures relating to rehabilitation obligations in the financial report and considered the treatment applied to changes in the rehabilitation and restoration provision.